Withdrawal and Leave of Absence Policies

 Mandated Medical Leaves

-The Dean of Students may require a student to take a medical leave of absence under the provisions in the Medical Leave of Absence policy outlined in the College Policies section of the Handbook.
+The Dean of Students may require a student to take a medical leave of absence under the provisions in the Medical Leave of Absence policy outlined in the College Policies section of the Student Handbook.

 A student absent for two consecutive semesters without consulting the Academic Advisor or Dean of Students shall be automatically withdrawn from the College.
 To return to the College, the student shall consult with the Academic Advisor, the department chair and the Dean of Students no later than one month prior to the opening of the semester of return. to allow adequate time for working out an appropriate schedule based on course and space availability.
 For purposes on Title IV, HEA program loan borrower, an institution does not have to treat a leave of absence as a withdrawal if it is an approved leave of absence.
 An approved student loan leave of absence must not exceed 180 days in any 12 month period.
 The number of days in a leave of absence is counted beginning with the first day of the student's initial leave of absence in a 12 month period.
 If a student does not resume attendance at the institution at or before the end of a leave of absence, the institution must treat the student as a withdrawal in accordance with CFR 668.22(d).